Russia and Eurasia

 Pär Gustafsson, Analyst, MPhil, DPhil (Oxon).
 Russian language at Moscow State University (MGU) and a holder of an International Master of Arts in Russian Studies (IMARS) at the European University at St Petersburg.
-Previously conducted academic research on corruption and Russian legal institutions.
-Currently, Russian security policy and military issues.
+Pär has previously conducted academic research on corruption and Russian legal institutions.
+Currently, he works with Russian security policy and military issues.

 Jakob Hedenskog, Deputy Research Director, MA

 Jakob is a Slavist and political scientist.
-He covers Russian foreign policy, the North Caucasus, Russian counter-terrorism, as well as countries and regions in Russia's neighbourhood, such as Ukraine, Belarus, the South Caucasus and Central Asia.
+He covers Russian foreign policy, the North Caucasus, Russian counter-terrorism, as well as countries and regions in Russia's neighbourhood, such as Ukraine, Belarus, Moldova, the South Caucasus and Central Asia.

 Jonas Kjellén, Military Analyst, Politices magister (PM)

 Jonas follows different aspects of the development in the Russian Armed Forces.

 Tomas Malmlöf, Researcher, MSc in Political Science and BSc in Economics.